by Robert Q. Riley

 Steering axis inclination refers to the lateral tilt of the axis around which the wheel rotates when it is steered.
 By leaning the steering axis inboard at the top (or outboard at the bottom) the swivel-line is projected much nearer the tire centerline at ground level.
 That reduces directional disturbances caused when the tire encounters an obstacle.
 If the steering axis meets the ground inboard of the tire centerline, an obstacle will cause the wheel to steer outboard.
 If the steering axis projects outboard past the tire centerline, an obstacle will create a steering input toward the inside.
 A steering axis that meets the ground at the tire centerline eliminates the steering inputs of obstacles, but it also eliminates the “feel” of the road.

-The distance the steering axis is offset from the tire centerline is called the “pivot radius”.
+The distance the steering axis is offset from the tire centerline is called the “pivot radius” (FIGURE 5).
 Cars are normally designed with a positive pivot radius (the tire centerline is outboard of the swivel-line at ground level) in order to provide a feel of the road.
 However, if the pivot radius is too great, obstacles can then produce uncomfortable steering inputs that, in the extreme, can cause loss of control.

 Other requirements of the suspension system, as well as mechanical conflicts between components, may prevent the designer from locating the steering axis projection appropriately close to the tire centerline.
 Wheels can then be set at a slight positive camber angle to move the contact patch inboard toward the swivel line.

-Steering axis inclination is responsible for most of the self-centering force of the steering system.
+Steering axis inclination is responsible for most of the self-centering force of the steering system (FIGURE 6).
 The steering axis of passengers cars normally leans inboard 10 to 15 degrees.
 The incline places the swivel-line the wheels off-plane with the ground.
 As a result, a steering movement in either direction moves the wheels downward and lifts the vehicle upward.
 The weight of the vehicle therefore produces a resultant that keeps wheels aligned to the vehicle heading.